Jogesh Chandra Ghosh: Career

 While at Bhagalpur, Ghosh began to take interest in Ayurveda.
 In 1914, he founded an Ayurvedic drugstore named Sadhana Aushadhalaya in Dhaka.
 The Ayurvedic medicine of Sadhana Aushadhalaya became popular and branches were opened in Bengal and other parts of British India.
 It also had distributing agencies in China, North America and Africa.

+He established the Gopalpur Tea Company in 1913 in the memory of his late father- Gopal Chandra Ghosh.
+He also established the Malhuty tea estate in 1926 with the financial assistance of M/S. J. Thomas & Company, Luxmikanta tea estates in 1927 and Kadambini and Soudamini in 1930 for the Bijaynagar Tea Company Limited.
+The last two estates were established in memory of his two sisters, Kadambini Debi and Soudamini Debi.
+Kadambini Debi was the wife of Tarini Prasad Roy, the pioneer Bengali entrepreneur of Jalpaiguri town and Saudamini was the fourth Queen Consort of the Dar Raj and the wife of Raja Mohini Mohan Dhar, Judge former Dewan of the Mayurbhanj State.

 Later life

 After retirement, Ghosh stayed in his Dhaka residence and oversaw the activities of Sadhana Aushadhalaya, located at 21 Dinanath Sen Road in Gendaria.
-During the 1964 East Pakistan anti-hindu riots, he sheltered the Bengali Hindus from the neighborhood in the factory of Sadhana Aushadhalaya.
+During the 1964 East Pakistan anti-Hindu riots, he sheltered the Bengali Hindus from the neighborhood in the factory of Sadhana Aushadhalaya.
+Ghosh was married to Kiranbala Ghosh.
+They had one son and two daughters.
+After the liberation of Bangladesh, his son Dr. Naresh Chandra Ghosh revived the Sadhana Aushadhalaya.

-In 1971, when the Pakistan Military launched Operation Searchlight and began killing the civilian population in Dhaka, Ghosh too was targeted.
-All the Hindu staff of Sadhana Aushadhalaya, fearing for life crossed the border and took refuge in India.
+Death

 At the age of 84 and invalid, Ghosh refused to move.
 He stayed at his establishment with two guards.
 On 4 April, the Pakistan Army led by a Peace Committee member entered the premises of Sadhana Aushadhalaya on look out for rebels.
-Ghosh was charged with providing shelter to the rebels.
 Four Pakistan Army soldiers forced Ghosh to move upstairs in his office, where he was shot dead.
-The soldiers ransacked the factory and office of Sadhana Aushadhalaya and looted more than 1 million rupees in cash.

-Ghosh was married to Kiranbala Ghosh.
-They had one son and two daughters.
-After the liberation of Bangladesh, his son Dr. Naresh Chandra Ghosh revived the Sadhana Aushadhalaya.